snowballDevs/kandoo/.github/pull_request_template.md

 ## Description

-This pull request adds the README.md file.
-Contributed by user Michelle-932
+[Provide a brief overview of the changes made in this PR.
+Be sure to mention any key functionality, improvements, or bug fixes.]

 ## Related Issue

--   [✓ ] Is this related to a specific issue?
+-   [ ] Is this related to a specific issue?
 Is so please specify:

 ## Type of Changes